What is the best food for aquarium fish?

 One of the decisions you'll need to make if you want to keep fish as pets is choosing an aquarium suitable for all of them.
 While it's true that everything will depend primarily on the space you have at home and the type of fish you want, below are some factors to consider when choosing your aquarium.

-- The financial investment: There are many pet supply stores or online retailers where you can buy all of these items.
+- The economic investment: There are many pet supply stores or online retailers where you can buy all of these items.
 However, before deciding on one option or another, we recommend comparing prices.
 When comparing items, consider that they are comparable, meaning that you compare offers that offer the same products.
-For example, sometimes some fish tanks come with filters and heaters as standard, while others don't, so you'll need to take these factors into consideration.
+For example, sometimes fish tanks come with filters and heaters as standard, while others don't, so you'll need to take these factors into consideration.
 Finally, if you want a professional opinion to advise you throughout this process and help you choose, you can always visit a specialized store.

 What should I do with my fish if I go on vacation?